|Atomic Mass||10.811 amu|

 |State at 20°C||Solid|

-- Boron is a chemical element with atomic number five and it is a low abundant element that is found in the earth’s crust and solar system.
+- Boron is a chemical element with atomic number five and it is a trace element that is found in the earth’s crust and solar system.
 Boron is a metalloid.

-- Sodium tetraborate decahydrate or borax is the most important compound of boron, which is used to insulate fibreglass and sodium perborate bleach.
+- Sodium tetraborate decahydrate or borax is the most important compound of boron, which is used to insulate fiber glass and sodium perborate bleach.

 - Boric acid is one of the important compounds in textile products.
-Boron compounds are also used in organic synthesis, a particular type of glass manufacture and as a wood preservative.
+Boron compounds are also used in organic synthesis, in a particular type of glass manufacture and as a wood preservative.

 - Borax was earlier used to make perborate, which is the bleaching agent widely used in some detergents.

 - Boron compounds are also found in homes in the form of food preservatives, especially for fish and margarine.

-- Boron has several forms and amorphous boron which are a dark powder and unreactive to oxygen, water, alkalis, and acids are the most common.
-It forms borides when reacts with metals.
+- Boron has several forms such as amorphous boron which is a dark powder and it is non-reactive to oxygen, water, alkalis, and acids are the most common.
+It forms borides when it reacts with metals.

-- Boron is present in over a hundred minerals on Earth.
+- Boron is present over a hundred minerals on Earth.
 But it is extremely difficult to produce, even in laboratory conditions.